Here are some of the FAQs, asked by our child sponsors, fundraisers and volunteers:

 Can child sponsors send gifts to their sponsored children?

 Yes.
-Guidelines for appropriate gifts are found on the website.
-All gifts are sent initially to our key personnel in the area, who vet them to ensure they are suitable, and then pass them on to the children.
+All gifts are sent initially to our key personnel in the area, who vet them to ensure they are suitable and then pass them on to the children.

 If you cannot find the answer to your question here, please contact us.